If you’re looking for information on a newer Nissan Versa Note, we’ve published an updated review: 2019 Nissan Versa Note Review

 What We Don’t

-Steering wheel doesn’t telescope; sparsely equipped interior on cheaper models; so-so crash-test results; with the loss of the SL trim went heated side mirrors and navigation
+Steering wheel doesn’t telescope; sparsely equipped interior on cheaper models; so-so crash-test results

 The front-wheel-drive Versa Note is powered by a 1.6-liter 4-cylinder engine rated at 109 horsepower and 107 lb-ft of torque.
-The only transmission is a CVT automatic, which helps the Versa Note attain an EPA-estimated 31 miles per gallon in the city and 39 mpg on the highway.
+With the base 5-speed manual transmission, the Environmental Protection Agency estimates fuel economy figures at 27 miles per gallon in the city and 36 mpg on the highway.
+The optional automatic CVT improves those numbers to 31 mpg city/40 mpg hwy.

 Options & Standard Features

-The SV ($17,265) adds power windows and locks, as well as keyless entry, upgraded interior cloth, a height-adjustable driver’s seat with an armrest, NissanConnect with mobile apps and a 5-in color display, satellite radio (requires a subscription), cruise control, a USB/iPod input, a rearview camera, Divide-N-Hide storage, a leather-wrapped steering wheel with auxiliary audio controls, and bright interior accents.
+The SV ($17,165) adds power windows and locks, as well as keyless entry, upgraded interior cloth, a height-adjustable driver’s seat with an armrest, NissanConnect with mobile apps and a 5-in color display, satellite radio (requires a subscription), USB/iPod input, a rearview camera, Divide-N-Hide storage, a leather-wrapped steering wheel with auxiliary audio controls and bright interior accents.

-The SR ($18,865) adds suede seat accents, variable intermittent front wipers, Intelligent Key with push-button start, Easy Fill Tire Alert, a vehicle engine immobilizer, a rear-seat armrest with cupholders, SR badging, 16-in aluminum-alloy wheels, a sporty grille and front and rear fascias, dark headlight surrounds, fog lights and a rear spoiler.
+The SR ($18,765) adds suede seat accents, variable intermittent front wipers, a rear-seat armrest with cupholders, SR badging, 16-in aluminum-alloy wheels, a sporty grille and front and rear fascias, dark headlight surrounds, fog lights and a rear spoiler.

-The SV Special Edition package adds Intelligent Key, push-button start, 15-in alloy wheels, fog lights and variable wipers.
+The SV Appearance package adds 15-in alloy wheels, fog lights and variable wipers.

 Trunk space in the Versa Note measures a useful 21.4 cu ft. behind the rear seatbacks, and that number nearly doubles if you fold them down.
 Moreover, the available Divide-N-Hide storage system adds a concealed cargo-floor compartment with a cover that can be lowered or removed to facilitate serious hauling tasks.
 It’s a simple yet effective system, and we’re surprised it took someone this long to dream it up.

-The Versa Note comes standard with an antilock braking system, stability control and six airbags (front, front side and full-length side curtain).
+The Versa Note comes standard with an anti-lock braking system, stability control and six airbags (front, front-side, full-length side-curtain).

-The 2018 Versa Note received four stars out of five in government crash testing, including three stars for frontal impacts and four stars for side impacts.
+The 2016 Versa Note received four stars out of five in government crash-testing, including three stars for frontal impacts and four stars for side impacts.

 Behind the Wheel

-The 2018 Nissan Versa Note welcomes you with straightforward controls and good visibility all around.
-The steering wheel doesn’t telescope out, though, which is a potential deal breaker for long-legged drivers.
-Although the presence of manual windows and locks (S model) is a bit of a shock, we can’t fault the comprehensively equipped higher trim levels.
+The 2016 Nissan Versa Note welcomes you with straightforward controls and good visibility all around.
+The steering wheel doesn’t telescope out, though, and it’s a potential deal breaker for long-legged drivers.
+Although the presence of manual windows and locks (even in the midgrade S Plus model) is a bit of a shock, we can’t fault the comprehensively equipped higher trim levels.
 Materials quality is unremarkable by segment standards, but the panels in our test car seemed to be screwed together reasonably well.
-The 5.0-in color infotainment display really dresses up the Versa Note’s otherwise nondescript dashboard.
+Either of the two optional infotainment display screens will really dress up the Versa Note’s otherwise nondescript dashboard.

 On the road, the Versa Note feels more substantial than its sub-2,500-lb curb weight would suggest.
 Credit goes in part to the well-tuned steering system, which is light in parking lots yet precise on the highway.
 There’s some road noise on coarse surfaces, but that’s to be expected at this price.
 While more power from the little 4-cylinder engine would be welcome, the Versa Note keeps up with traffic just fine.
-We haven’t always been fans of CVTs in 4-cylinder applications, but the Versa Note’s CVT is more responsive than most.
+We haven’t always been fans of CVTs in 4-cylinder applications, but the Versa Note’s optional CVT is more responsive than most.
+As for the base 5-speed, it’s smooth and user-friendly if you don’t mind forgoing almost every modern luxury.

 Other Cars to Consider

-2018 Chevrolet Sonic — The Sonic has a tiny back seat compared to the Versa Note’s, but it’s more rewarding to drive, especially with the optional turbocharged engine.
+2016 Chevrolet Sonic — The Sonic has a tiny back seat compared to the Versa Note, but it’s more rewarding to drive, especially with the optional turbocharged engine.

-2018 Honda Fit — The Honda Fit continues to stand alone as the versatility champ among small hatchbacks, offering SUV-like cargo capacity in a compact package.
+2016 Honda Fit — The Honda Fit continues to stand alone as the versatility champ among small hatchbacks, offering SUVlike cargo capacity in a compact package.